pdefusco/CDE_Tour_ACE_HOL/step_by_step_guides/english.md

 cde resource --help
 ```

-To learn more about migrating Spark and Airflow to CDE, please refer to the Migration Guide from the official documentation.
+To learn more about the CDE CLI please visit [Using the Cloudera Data Engineering command line interface](https://docs.cloudera.com/data-engineering/cloud/cli-access/topics/cde-cli.html) in the CDE Documentation.

 ## Bonus Labs